 Business & Industry in Galva Iowa

-Galva has several ag-related businesses, including: First Coop (grain, feed and seed); Rod’s Fertilizer & Sales, Inc. (fertilizer and herbicide); and, Goettsch Trucking, and Don Hoops Trucking (grain hauling services).
+Galva has several ag-related businesses, including: First Coop (grain, feed and seed); Rod’s Fertilizer & Sales, Inc. (fertilizer and herbicide); Padavich Ag Supply and, Goettsch Trucking, and Don Hoops Trucking (grain hauling services).

 Many retail, commercial and other business services are available in Galva.
-These include a machine shop, trucking, full service gas station, plumbing/heating/electrical services, cosmetics.
+These include , trucking, seed corn/bean sales, full service gas station, plumbing/heating.
 In addition, Quad County Corn Processors is an ethanol plant is south of town.
-For a complete listing of business available in Galva, see the
+For a complete listing of business available in Galva, see the business listing.

 Galva remains committed to stimulating of industrial, commercial, recreational and residential development.
 Interested parties should contact: Economic Development:

 Galva, IA 51020